 This Blueberry Broccoli Smoothie is loaded with good-for-your-health fruits and vegetables that will give you the needed boost to make any day brighter!
 It is delicious and nourishing, and yet simple to make!
+Plus it’s vegan and gluten-free.

 Why broccoli is good for you?